mdn/content/files/en-us/web/css/color-scheme/index.md

 ### Values

 - `normal`
-  - : Indicates that the element isn't aware of any color schemes, and so should be rendered using the browser's default color scheme.
+  - : If [page's supported color schems](/en-US/docs/Web/HTML/Element/meta/name#color-scheme) are set then the value indicates that the element supports the page's color schemes.
+If the page's color scheme is not set, the element does not support any color scheme.
 - `light`
-  - : Indicates that the element can be rendered using the operating system light color scheme.
+  - : Indicates that the element can be rendered using the operating system _light_ color scheme.
 - `dark`
-  - : Indicates that the element can be rendered using the operating system dark color scheme.
+  - : Indicates that the element can be rendered using the operating system _dark_ color scheme.
 - `only`

   - : Forbids the user agent from overriding the color scheme for the element.